 Intended outcome Success criteria Knowledge gaps for disadvantaged pupils in maths and writing significantly reducing.
 Disadvantaged pupils making at least 6 steps progress in maths and writing from their starting point.
 Sticky knowledge assessments showing that pupils are retaining prior knowledge.
-High quality wellbeing support implemented for children and families.
+Children able to articulate subject specific vocabulary.
+2. High quality wellbeing support implemented for children and families.
 Families in school community feeling well supported with their wellbeing needs.
+Food bank and Clothes Bank offered to support vulnerable families.
+Children able to self-regulate their 'big' emotions.
 Children able to articulate their feelings and regulate their emotions.
+Families supported with strategies to support their child's wellbeing.
 Stability of attendance from disadvantaged pupils and confident, happy children.
+Close work with local charities to support vulnerable families financially when needed.
 Oral language skills and vocabulary enriched and developed for disadvantaged pupils.
 Improvement in the children's reading attainment due to a better understanding of vocabulary.
-Increase in children's confidence and self-esteem due to a development of their oral language skills.
-Increased amount of disadvantaged pupils who read for pleasure and have Pupils reading more regularly in school and at home. a love of reading.
-Pupils sharing their views about books in assembly, on the newsletter, in class with their peers.
-Pupils recommending books to their peers.